Sahi Script Editor

 This is the left-most panel in the editor and shows all the scripts, suites and other files in the scripts directory.

-At the top of Navigator, there are three buttons.
+At the top of Navigator, there are a few buttons.
 You can use them as follows:

 Refresh: This button is used to refresh the directory so that newly added scripts are visible.